surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/ForEach-Object.md

 instance members, not static members.

 Wildcard characters are permitted, but work only if the resulting string resolves to a unique value.
-For example, if you run `Get-Process | ForEach -MemberName *Name`, the wildcard pattern matches more than one member causing the command to fail.
+For example, if you run `Get-Process | foreach -MemberName *Name`, the wildcard pattern matches more than one member causing the command to fail.

 This parameter was introduced in Windows PowerShell 3.0.